top of page

-My secretive bandmates are Awesome.
+The band is fire, that's the obvious secret.
 Midnight Leo has been drumming with me for twenty years.
-Westbound Paulie added the upright bass in 2018, and Starchild came in with cello in late 2023.
+Paul Prato added the upright bass in 2018, and Starchild came in with cello in late 2023.

-The music world has slipped me wonderful unique experiences, just by showing up consistently, in and of itself.
+How did this all begin?
+The wide world of Music tricked me into wonderful unique experiences, all by taking risks and then showing up.
 Through a house concert series I’ve shared a salmon dinner with and then opened for John Craigie, Martyn Joseph, Alison Russell, Mandy Fer, the Talbott Brothers.
 I've gotten to sit one-on-one backstage with Victor Wooten.
-Peter Yarrow came up to me at a gig in 2017 and kissed me on the cheek and said “son, I really appreciate what you are doing”.
-I shared a chinese dinner with Floater in a remote desert town, requested a song for their upcoming show, and got my request granted with a tip of the whiskey glass and a sly grin by guitarist Dave during the concert.
-Proud to say Karma Ann Swanepoel has become a close personal friend.
-One time Jim Avett came over to a couch I was sitting on, plopped down and chatted with me for several minutes after a showcase.
-And there's more, and there always will be.
+Peter Yarrow came up to me at a gig in 2017 in WA and kissed me on the cheek.
+I shared a chinese dinner with Floater in a remote desert town, requested a song for their upcoming show, and got my request granted during the ensuing concert with a tip of the whiskey glass by guitarist Dave.
+Props forever to Karma.
+I played the main stage at the Tucson Folk Festival in 2022 and was forced by the crowd to do four encore songs.
+One time I recorded an entire album in Derek Vanderhorst's house.
+One time Jim Avett came over to a couch I was sitting on, plopped down and chatted.
+Roland Roberts told me a story about his water diviner.
+I played Wildflower Festival just outside Dallas TX at the same time as Chris Barron and we didn't get a chance to meet.
+There's more, and there always will be.

 Award-winning songwriter Dan Weber was plied with rye whiskey to write: